 This is a better method than checking your remote control in my opinion.
 However, if you don’t know how to access the apps section of your TV, it might still be an unreliable method.

-For Roku TVs, such as the TCL models mentioned above, when you start up your TV you’ll see a menu that includes a lot of options for controlling many features of your TV and anything else connected to it.
+For a Roku television, such as the TCL models mentioned above, when you start up your TV you’ll see a menu that includes a lot of options for controlling many features of your TV and anything else connected to it.
 Roku TVs allow you to sign up for, and then access, most of the major streaming services.

 So, you’ll probably see options such as Netflix and other common entertainment services right when you start up your TV.
 You can also manage connected devices, such as Roku soundbars and other smart home devices from the menu screen if you dig around a little bit.